Raynes/gotmilk/README.markdown

 example: `gotmilk repo --fork nixeagle nisp`

-for creation (default): The first argument is required, and it should be the name of the repo.
+for creation (create): The first argument is required, and it should be the name of the repo.
 Optional following  keys are as follows, in order: description, homepage, and whether or not the repo is public which should be true or false.